Pantagrueliste/blog/content/en/authors/admin/_index.md

 - Visitors
 ---

-Clément Godbarge teaches History and works as a postdoctoral scholar for the [Making & Knowing Project](https://www.makingandknowing.org/) at Columbia University.
-His research focuses on the relations between science and statecraft in early modern Europe.
-In his doctoral dissertation, which he defended in 2017 at New York University, he examines how doctors embedded at the courts of sixteenth-century France, Italy, and Spain, promoted themselves as political experts of a new genre.
-His research has been supported by the Andrew W. Mellon Foundation, the Fulbright Commission and the Renaissance Society of America.
+Clément Godbarge is a research fellow at the Warburg Institute and at the Harvard University Center for Italian Renaissance Studies in Florence.
+His research focuses on science and statecraft in early modern Europe.
+In his forthcoming book, he examines how doctors embedded at the courts of sixteenth-century France and Italy promoted themselves as political experts of a new genre.
+His research has been supported by the Andrew W. Mellon Foundation, the Fulbright Commission, and the Renaissance Society of America.
+He also took part in the [Making & Knowing Project](https://www.makingandknowing.org/) at Columbia University.